JuliaMath/Roots.jl/docs/src/roots.md

 ```

-The familiy of solvers implemented in `Roots.LithBoonkkampIJzerman(S,D)` where `S` is the number of prior points used to generate the next, and `D` is the number of derivatives used, has both the secant method (`S=2, D=0`) and Newton's method (`S=1, D=1`) as members, but also provides others.
+The family of solvers implemented in `Roots.LithBoonkkampIJzerman(S,D)` where `S` is the number of prior points used to generate the next, and `D` is the number of derivatives used, has both the secant method (`S=2, D=0`) and Newton's method (`S=1, D=1`) as members, but also provides others.
 By adding more memory or adding more derivatives the convergence rate increases, at the expense of more complicated expressions or more function calls per step.

 ```
 julia> find_zero(dfᵏs(f, 0), 2, Roots.LithBoonkkampIJzerman(3,0)) # like secant